 If you need to satisfy your sweet tooth, dark chocolate is a good way to go.
 With less sugar and higher cocoa content, it won’t give you a sugar crash like other chocolate bars.
 Antioxidants and caffeine can also help with alertness and boost mood.

 Sweet potatoes are loaded with carbs and fiber.
 They also have manganese, which helps break down nutrients.
-And they cotnain vitamin A, which may play a role in synthesis of mitochondria (the part of your cell that produces energy).
+In addition, they contain vitamin A, which may play a role in synthesis of mitochondria (the part of your cell that produces energy).

 Apples contain fiber and carbs, which means it’s a sweet treat with a slow release of energy.
 Apples also have antioxidants that slow digestion.
 The strength is in the fiber, so be sure to avoid juices and purees.